Adaptive Finite element approximation of steady flows of incompressible fluids with implicit power-law-like rheology: Finite Element Approximation

-However, our convergence analysis relies on stronger structural properties of the graph approximation.
-We shall demonstrate in Section~\ref{sec:graph-approximation}, how such graph approximations can be constructed for some typical problems of practical interest within the class of problems under consideration.
+In \cite{GwiaMalSwier:07,GwiazdaZatorska:07,BulGwiMalSwi:09} the selection $\bsS^\star$ is used to approximate the maximal monotone graph $\Ax$ by a single-valued monotone mapping $\bSn:\Omega\times\Rdds\to\Rdds$ based on a mollification technique.
+In order to allow for different practical implementations of such an approximation, we shall formulate its required properties and demonstrate in Section~\ref{sec:graph-approximation} how such graph-approximations can be constructed for some typical problems of practical interest within the class of problems under consideration.

 \begin{ass} For $n\in\N$, there exists a mapping $\bSn:\Omega\times\Rdds\to\Rdds$, such that \begin{itemize} \item $\bSn(\cdot,\vec{\delta}):\Omega\to\Rdds$ is measurable for all $\vec{\delta}\in\Rdds$; \item $\bSn(x,\cdot):\Rdds\to\Rdds$ is continuous for almost every $x\in\Omega$; \item $\bSn$ is strictly monotone; i.e., for almost every $x\in\Omega$ we have